 Find out more about Coffee’s Carbon Footprint

-This article is part of a larger series explore carbon emissions produced by the coffee industry.
+This article is part of a larger series exploring carbon emissions produced by the coffee industry.
 Find out other ways that you can reduce your coffee’s carbon footprint.

 References and further reading

-• On-site Energy Monitoring of a Two-Group Espresso Machine; R. Young, J. Nickel; Fisher-Nickel, 2000
+- On-site Energy Monitoring of a Two-Group Espresso Machine, R. Young, J. Nickel, 2000; Fisher-Nickel

 • This article contains a number of assumptions in the calculations, not least because there is lack of real world data of espresso machine energy consumption.
 As an industry we need better benchmarks based on how coffee making equipment is used in practice.
 As a next step, United Baristas would welcome the opportunity to work with coffee shops to measure their espresso equipment energy use so we can build a more complete picture.
 If you have already done some of this work, please let us know.